 If the hinge screws tear out you have a major problem!

 Try using plastic wall anchors.
 They come in various sizes - put a wall anchor in each hole then screw the screw in.
 You will need to match the screw size to the correct wall anchor size and the size hole in the frame.
-This should hold it as the screw forces the ends of the wall anchor to flair out to hold it in.
-I've fixed the metal strips that hold the condiments in my refrigerator doors using this same method :)

 The screen on my front porch door is tearing where it is attached to the door frame, how can that be fixed?